Center for Excellence in Advocacy Staff

 Kate Donahue

-Kate Donoghue earned her Bachelor of Arts from Bowdoin College with an All-Academic Honor in 2007, and her Juris Doctor Magna Cum Laude from Fordham Law School in 2010.
-While at Fordham, Kate was a member of Fordham’s Trial Advocacy Team and the National Champion of the 2009 Lone Star Classic.
+Katherine (Kate) Donoghue earned her Bachelor of Arts from Bowdoin College with an All-Academic Honor in 2007, and her Juris Doctor Magna Cum Laude from Fordham Law School in 2010.
+While at Fordham, Kate was a member of Fordham’s Trial Advocacy Team and Champion of the 2009 Lone Star Classic Mock Trial Tournament.

 Melanie Rice